Artist's texts & statements

 Night is there, where the earth's shadow rest.

-*Ometecuhtli/Omecihuatl: "Lord of the Duality" and argues that Ometeotl was the supreme creator deity of the Aztecs, and that the Aztecs envisioned this deity as a mystical entity with a dual nature akin to the European concept of the trinity.
+*Ometecuhtli/Omecihuatl: "Lords of the Duality, the supreme creator deity of the Aztecs, who envisioned this deity as a mystical entity with a dual nature akin to the European concept of the trinity."

 Translated by Andrea Meyer